 At The Talking Farm, Tess Mcdermott experienced all the tasks associated with the daily operations of a diversified productions vegetable farm.
 Tess explained that not only did she learn how the farm worked, she learned how little people know about where their food comes from.
 Tess was able to work with kids and show them how their food got to their table.

-While not working on a farm, Jake Jaskowiak worked at Seven Generations Ahead, an organization with a similar goal of ecologically sustainability and healthy communities.
+Jake Jaskowiak worked at Seven Generations Ahead, an organization with a similar goal of ecologically sustainability and healthy communities.
 He helped achieve this goal by further expanding the knowledge and infrastructure of SGA’s Wasted Food Solution and Zero Waste Schools Programs.
 Erynn Nicholson did similar outreach work at the Garfield Park Community Council.
 She assisted with events such as community markets, where she made the community aware of the plethora of programs the council provides.

 Our interns were committed to their work in a number of different ways.
 Natalie Sanchez attended a protest with the Erie Neighborhood House.
 She shared in a post, “Erie Neighborhood House is an organization that not only helps connect its clients to resources but also advocates with them on issues hurting the community.
 On June 30th, I participated in an awesome demonstration with other Erie House members that protested the unjust treatment of undocumented immigrants both at the border and throughout the U.S. What I’ve learned through my Tyson Foods Summer Community Internship is that helping the community with its needs is important, but advocating for change so that these needs are no longer an issue is just as vital.”